 The data were processed at the Geological Survey of Norway office in Trondheim.
 The ASCII data files were loaded into three separate Oasis Montaj databases.
+UTC time channel was used as a reference.
 All three datasets were processed consequently according to processing flow charts shown in Appendix A.